Course Content and Outcome Guide for J 102

 - Special Fee:

 Course DescriptionSurveys methods and strategies for acquiring information for the various mass media.
 Examines records, databases, sources and interview methods.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 Addendum to Course Description